Roberto de Nobili: Biography

 Nobili mastered Sanskrit, Telugu and Tamil languages and literature, with the help of his teacher, Shivadharma.
-Max Muller, a key figure in establishing the discipline of Orientalismes said of Robert de Nobili: "I can only speak of him here as the First European Sanskrit scholar."
-As Nobili explained Christian doctrine in Tamil, he appropriated several traditional hindu words to communicate his message.
+Max Muller, a key figure in establishing the discipline of Orientalism, said of Robert de Nobili: "I can only speak of him here as the First European Sanskrit scholar."
+As Nobili explained Christian doctrine in Tamil, he appropriated several traditional Hindu words to communicate his message.
 He used the word "kovil" (கோவில்) for a place of worship, "arul" (அருள்) and "prasadam" (பிரசாதம்) for grace, "guru" (குரு) for priest or teacher, "Vedam" (வேதம்) for the Bible, "poosai" (பூசை) for Mass, and others.
 He composed Catechisms, explanatory works and philosophic discourses in Tamil and contributed to the development of modern Tamil prose writing.

 Archbishop Cristóvão de Sá e Lisboa, O.S.H.

 The Portuguese missionaries who preceded him had found their converts among the lower classes, which had also earned them the scorn of the brahmins.
 Nobili's methods implicitly criticized the Portuguese approach and were therefore very controversial with his fellow Jesuits and the Archbishop of Goa Cristóvão de Sá e Lisboa.
 Their dispute was settled by Pope Gregory XV, who issued the apostolic constitution Romanæ Sedis Antistes on 31 January 1623.
-The customs of the three-stringed thread, the tuft, the use of sandalwood paste on the forefront and baths were allowed, inasmuch as they did not imply any superstitious ritual.
+The customs of the three-stringed thread, the tuft, the use of sandalwood paste on the forehead, and baths were allowed, inasmuch as they did not imply any superstitious ritual.
 The Pope invited Indian neophytes (converts) to overcome their caste sensitivity and their contempt for pariahs.